calestialgem/mindustry_logic/README.md

 [hlml.java](https://github.com/calestialgem/hlml.java) for compiling them.

 Also I have set the VS Code default build task to generate an `mlog` file for the currently active editor.
-These settings should work as long as a JVM above Java 22 is available on the path.
+These settings should work as long as a JVM for Java 21 or higher is available on the path.

 ## License